Esra2-Abdelltif/My-Bookly-App/README.md

 # My Bookly Project

-A new Flutter project.
+Simple Flutter Books App With MVVM Architecture, U sing Cubit , RestAPI , SharedPrefs , Animations.

 # 🌟 App Features 🌟

- - 📍 Get News and Best Selller Books.
+ - Get News and Best Selller Books.
- - 📍 Show Details Of Books.
+ - Show Details Of Books.
- - 📍 Open Book in web Browsers.
+ - Open Book in web Browsers.
- - 📍 Can Search For Books.
+ - Can Search For Books.
- - 📍 Add Animations.
+ - Add Animations.
- - 📍 Add localization in Project.
+ - Add localization in Project.

-## ⚡Installation
+##🛠 Dependencies

 1. Add the package to your project's dependencies in the `pubspec.yaml` file: